HomeLatest NewsEnterprise IT25% of Customer Service Operations to use Virtual Customer Assistants by 2020: Gartner

 By 2022, two-thirds of all customer experience projects will make use of IT, up from 50 percent in 2017.
 As the number of digital channels expands, self-service or digital commerce interactions are increasing, as well as the move away from human face-to-face or voice-based interactions.
 The proportion of projects using IT to improve the customer experience will steadily rise.
 Those not using technology tend to be projects related to recruiting, training, governing and managing customer-facing employees.

-By 2020, 30 percent of all B2B companies will employ (AI) to augment at least one of their primary sales processes.
+By 2020, 30 percent of all B2B companies will employ artificial intelligence (AI) to augment at least one of their primary sales processes.
 AI in sales allows for more efficiency and effectiveness in business processes, often with up to 30 percent higher conversion rates when engaging prospects or leads, according to Gartner.
 It is becoming an attractive alternative for sales organizations with high volumes of lead processing, opportunities and forecasting processes because it provides fast and accurate support when performing the different sales stages.

 By 2020, more than 40 percent of all data analytics projects will relate to an aspect of customer experience.
-Data and analytics is already prominent across marketing, sales, digital commerce, customer service, social media management and field service departments.
-However, an understanding of the overall condition of the customer's attitude toward the enterprise is lacking for the majority.
-What matters is not the customer's attitude about a store, department, process or product, but the level of trust they have in the organization as a whole and their likely intent to remain loyal.
+Data and analytics is already prominent across marketing, sales, digital commerce, customer service, management and field service departments.
+However, an understanding of the overall condition of the customer’s attitude toward the enterprise is lacking for the majority.
+What matters is not the customer’s attitude about a store, department, process or product, but the level of trust they have in the organization as a whole and their likely intent to remain loyal.

 Organizations will have the ability to provide employees, customers and suppliers with a means to obtain real-time information, experience virtual environments and engage in social collaboration without a small, limited display and a limited point of view.
 Consumers already experience some form of immersive technology, such as Snapchat filters and 360-degree video and photos on Facebook.